 Opportunities for eSports Players (Pro)

-If a person is professionally engaged in eSports or plans to do so, then they can’t do without a gaming computer.
+If a person is professionally engaged in E-Sports or plans to do so, then they can’t do without investing in a gaming PC at rock-bottom prices.
 At the professional level, the PC reaction speed must match the player’s reaction speed.
 For example, the opponent may have a lower skill in the game, but the computer speed is higher, resulting in an increased chance of winning.
 Other times, the PC quality can decide the fate of an entire eSports team.

 Occupied Place (Con)